Recombinant Proteins

 Ring Finger & CHY Zinc Finger Domain Containing 1 Human Recombinant

-RCHY1 Human Recombinant produced in E. coli is a single polypeptide chain containing 284 amino acids (1-261) and having a molecular mass of 32.5kDa.
-RCHY1 is fused to a 23 amino acid His-tag at N-terminus & purified by proprietary chromatographic techniques.
+RCHY1 Human Recombinant, produced in E. coli, is a single polypeptide chain comprising 284 amino acids (1-261) with a molecular weight of 32.5kDa.
+A 23 amino acid His-tag is fused to the N-terminus of RCHY1, which is purified using proprietary chromatographic methods.

 Shipped with Ice Packs